Mrw33554432/Bitlinear4HF/README.md

 Notice 2: The `obl.mat_mul(x,w,b)` expect `w` being the weight matrix and only contain -1,0,1.
 The kernel use a multiply free Implementation.

+Notice 3: The kernel can be optimized further, but it takes time.
+Contribution welcomed.

 ### Training loss

 ![loss](img/loss.png)